 The most significant element of QAP’s legacy is the project’s adaptation and widespread application of the Institute for Healthcare Improvement collaborative model in USAID-assisted countries.
 Through introduction of 36 collaboratives in 14 developing and middle-income countries, QAP helped Ministries of Health achieve large-scale improvements in compliance with health care standards and outcomes in diverse care areas, including essential obstetric and newborn care, prevention of mother-to-child transmission of HIV, AIDS treatment and care, pediatric hospital care, and tuberculosis treatment.

-Data from countries such as Niger, Ecuador, Honduras, Nicaragua, Tanzania, Rwanda, Uganda, Vietnam, and Russia showed that the collaborative approach was highly effective in improving the quality of care: Compliance with standards generally attained levels of 80% or higher within 8–18 months of teams’ working on making improvements.
+Data from countries such as Ecuador, Honduras, Jordan, Nicaragua, Niger, Russia, Rwanda, Tanzania, Uganda, and Vietnam show that the collaborative approach was highly effective in improving the quality of care: Compliance with standards generally attained levels of 80% or higher within 8–18 months of implementing improvements.
 Recent evaluative research offers compelling evidence that improvement collaboratives are linked to significant health care improvements in developing country settings and can be effective in spreading improvements to large portions of a health care system.

 - QAP demonstrated that in developing country settings the improvement collaborative approach can achieve significant results and public health impact in a short period.
 The project identified the essential elements and factors affecting the successful implementation of the approach, as well as mechanisms for facilitating sharing and rapid learning.

 - Through dozens of operations research studies, QAP documented numerous quality problems and approaches to their solutions.
 Findings were applied by QAP field programs to improve care in specific countries and were also disseminated to the wider public health community via presentations at international and regional conferences, over 100 research and technical reports, and over 25 articles in peer-reviewed journals, QAP publications.